 By default, Thonny installs with it’s own bundled version of Python, so you don’t need to install anything else new.
 More experienced users may need to tweak this setting so already installed libraries are found and used.

-You’re a beginning Python user, and want an IDE that’s ready to roll.
+Pros: You’re a beginning Python user, and want an IDE that’s ready to roll.

-More experienced Python developers will find Thonny too basic for most uses, and the built-in interpreter is something to work around, not with.
+Cons: More experienced Python developers will find Thonny too basic for most uses, and the built-in interpreter is something to work around, not with.
 Plus, as a new tool, there may be issues you find which may not have immediate solutions.

-So Which One Is Right for You?
+So Which Python IDE is Right for You?

 Only you can decide that, but here are some basic recommendations: